My first book by Varsha Dixit was Xcess Baggage, and I really liked it! And, I'm waiting for the sequel.

 The book starts off well.
 I liked the character of Sneha (Better than the last book where she was the protagonist) and her bond with her husband, Nikhil, and best friend, Nandini (She was the protagonist in the first book of this series).
 I liked the way their relationship with Gayatri (Which was not good in the last book) develops.
 The way they encourage her.

 'Everyone has more downs than ups.
 All it takes is one big successful up and all the downs are ancient history.'

 The little twist about cupcakes was nice, and it made me smile!

 But, I didn't understand the character of Viraj.
 Showing him weird in just one scene doesn't make him mad.
 This needed to reflect, but it doesn't especially when the book opens with his introduction.
-His character and his chemistry (and the development of her relationship) with Gayatri lack depth.
+His character and his chemistry (and the development of his relationship) with Gayatri lack depth.
 However, the backstory of Viraj is nicely done and seems convincing.

 Considering that this book is author's fifth book, the writing is not as crisp as it was supposed to be.
 There are unnecessary descriptions and dialogues that don't advance the story.
 The chapters have names but, they are mostly meaningless.
 There are several editing glitches, which is disappointing as this comes from a big brand like Rupa Publications.

 Overall, for me, it was an okay read.
 If you like Varsha Dixit's writing, if you like love stories, and if you have read the other books in this series, then you should read this book.
 It can be a nice travel partner.